dpakpdl/NepaliNLP/README.md

 # NepaliNLP
-NepaliNLP for processing texts in Nepali Languages
+NepaliNLP for processing texts in Nepali Language